;

 People affected by cancer play an integral role in research about cancer.

 Patients, families, and caregivers have important insights to shape cancer research for the better.
-Their lived experience can help align research priorities and processes with the needs of patients, ultimately leading to better cancer care.
+Their lived experience can help align research priorities and processes with the needs of patients, ultimately leading to better outcomes.

 Patient partnership priorities